METIL-HoloAI/HoloTable-Middleware-GUI/README.md

 Then open the executable file.
 With the Go server and Docker image running, the frontend should be able to send prompts through text/voice, as well as fetch/update configuration files.

-### note:

-STT does not work when running the dev server locally at the moment and only works with the executable file.
-This seems to be due to Tauri permission issues.